eyolfson/aur/README.md

 ## Description

 Most packages match up with the ones in the offical AUR.
+Some are stripped down versions for my own use.

 ## Usage